edwalters99/chores-react/README.md

 * Parent view of claimed rewards by each child
 * Parent feature to set recurring chores with a time period e.g. weekly.
 * Custom reward creation/deletion for each family.
 (A selection of Rewards are currently hard-coded into the app)
-* More complex media queries to work on larger screens and make full use of extra screen space.
+* Customized CSS / more complex media queries for larger screen sizes to make full use of extra screen space.
 ---------------------------------------------------------------

 Acknowledgements: